-Financial assistance is available, on a discretionary basis, for those who might otherwise be unable to travel to London.
-For full details, please see our mini-pupillage policy.
+Financial assistance is available, on a discretionary basis, for those who would otherwise be unable to travel to and stay in London.
+Please see our mini-pupillage policy for full details.